 Copeland Scroll compressors leave the factory dehydrated and with a positive dry air charge.
-Plugs should not be removed from the compressor until the compressor has had sufficient time to warm up to the factory ambient, if the compressor is stored outside in a cold climate.
+Plugs should not be removed from the compressor until the compressor has had sufficient time to warm up if stored outside and is ready for assembly in the unit.
 The suggested warm up time is one hour per 4°F (2K) difference between outdoor and indoor temperature.
 It is suggested that the larger suction plug be removed first to relieve the internal pressure.
 Removing the smaller discharge plug could result in a spray of oil out of this fitting since some oil accumulates in the head of the compressor after Emerson's run test.
 The inside of both fittings should be wiped with a lint free cloth to remove residual oil prior to brazing.
 A compressor containing POE oil should never be left open longer than 5 minutes.

+4.2.
 Assembly Line Brazing Procedure